kondrak/vkQuake2/README.md

 Overview
 ===
-This is the official Quake 2 code v3.21 with additional Vulkan renderer and both mission packs included.
+This is the official Quake 2 code v3.21 with Vulkan support and both mission packs included.
 The goal of this project is to maintain as much compatibility as possible with the original game - just pure, vanilla Quake 2 experience as we knew it back in 1997.
 There are, however, a few notable differences that made the cut for various reasons:

 - world colors have been slightly upgraded - the game's original, darker look can be toggled with the `vk_postprocess` console command
-- on first launch, the game attempts to use Vulkan at 1920x1080 fullscreen resolution
-- 64 bit support has been added
-- additional screen resolutions have been added and the game is now DPI aware
+- 64-bit support, additional screen resolutions and DPI awareness have been added
 - underwater vision effect similar to software renderer has been implemented
 - antialiasing and sample shading is now natively supported
 - anisotropic filtering toggle has been added
 - players can now change texture filtering modes from within the video menu
 - mouse acceleration has been disabled
-- console contents can be scrolled with mouse wheel
+- console contents can be scrolled with a mouse wheel
 - HUD elements, menus and console text are now scaled accordingly on higher screen resolutions (can be overridden with the `hudscale` console command)
 - viewmodel weapons are no longer hidden when FOV > 90
 - Vulkan renderer fixes broken warp texture effect (water, lava, slime) seen in OpenGL